-Juan Miguel Mosquera, M.D., MSc., is an Associate Professor of Pathology and Laboratory Medicine at Weill Cornell Medicine, an Assistant Attending Pathologist at the NewYork-Presbyterian Hospital (Cornell Campus), Director of Pathology at the Englander Institute for Precision Medicine, and Co-Director of Genitourinary Pathology.
+Juan Miguel Mosquera, M.D., MSc., is an Associate Professor of Pathology and Laboratory Medicine at Weill Cornell Medicine, an Assistant Attending Pathologist at the NewYork-Presbyterian Hospital (Cornell Campus), Director of Research Pathology at the Englander Institute for Precision Medicine, and Co-Director of Genitourinary Pathology.
 Dr. Mosquera is board certified by the American Board of Pathology in Anatomic and Clinical Pathology, and by the Royal College of Physicians and Surgeons of Canada in Anatomic Pathology.

 Dr. Mosquera has subspecialty expertise in Genitourinary Pathology.
 His research interests include genomics of prostate cancer, development of tissue-based biomarkers and soft tissue pathology.
 His background includes training in Molecular Pathology and Toxicology at the University of Leicester in the United Kingdom, and Fellowships in Genitourinary Pathology and Translational Research at Brigham and Women’s Hospital.
 Dr. Mosquera’s research interests include genomics of prostate cancer and soft tissue tumors and development of tissue and plasma-based biomarkers.
-The Pathology Team at Englander is comprised of pathologists with different sub-specialties, research and clinical fellows as well as technicians, who work to optimize next-generation biobanking protocols and to develop in situ and plasma-based assays as potential biomarkers.
+The Research Pathology Team at Englander is comprised of pathologists with different sub-specialties, research and clinical fellows as well as technicians, who work to optimize next-generation biobanking protocols and to develop in situ and plasma-based research assays as potential biomarkers.

 A graduate of Universidad Nacional de Colombia, Dr. Mosquera completed his residency and Surgical Pathology Fellowship at Rush University Medical Center in Chicago, IL, followed by Fellowships in Genitourinary Pathology and Translational Research at Brigham and Women’s Hospital in Boston, MA.
-Dr. Mosquera has co-authored more than 50 peer-reviewed publications and serves as Section Editor in Precision Medicine for Archives of Pathology & Laboratory Medicine.
-He is the lead pathologist in validation studies of the Early Detection Research Network (EDRN) of WCMC-NYP.
+Dr. Mosquera has co-authored more than 100 peer-reviewed publications and serves as Section Editor in Precision Medicine for Archives of Pathology & Laboratory Medicine.
+He is the lead pathologist in validation studies of the Early Detection Research Network (EDRN) of WCM-NYP.